magento/devdocs/guides/v2.1/release-notes/tech_bull_21x_MasterCard.md

 #### Access Magento 1.x patches

-To get patches for Magento 1.x EE or CE
+To get patches for Magento 1.x Commerce or Open Source

 1. Log in to [www.magento.com](http://magentocommerce.com){:target="_blank"}

 2. In the left pane, click Downloads.

-3. In the right pane, click either Magento Enterprise Edition or Magento Community Edition.
+3. In the right pane, click either Magento Commerce or Magento Open Source.

-4. Follow the prompts on your screen to download the Mastercard 2 Series BIN: Bank Identification Numbers Range Update patch for your version of EE or CE.
+4. Follow the prompts on your screen to download the Mastercard 2 Series BIN: Bank Identification Numbers Range Update patch for your version of Magento Commerce or Open Source.

 5. Apply the patch as discussed in [How to Apply and Revert Magento Patches](http://devdocs.magento.com/guides/m1x/other/ht_install-patches.html){:target="_blank"}.